OpenJDK Terminology

 TCK Compliance

-Any JRE/JDK individual binary must pass the TCK to be allowed to be labelled “Java SE compatible”.
-It is insufficient to test a “representative binary” or to declare other binaries compiled from the same source as compatible.
+Any JRE/JDK binary must pass the TCK in its entirety to be labelled "Java SE compatible".
+It is not sufficient to test a representative binary; each individual binary must pass.

-Below are some popular OpenJDK distros and the status of their TCK compliance.
+Below are major OpenJDK distributions and their TCK compliance status:

 Azul Platform Prime